Angels Landing (Los Angeles)

-At the southeast corner of the site is a portal for the Pershing Square station serving the Metro B Line (Red) and the Metro D Line (Purple).
+At the southeast corner of the site is a portal for the Pershing Square station serving the Metro B and D lines.
 The site is next to Angels Flight and the adjacent public staircase, across the street from Grand Central Market and near Pershing Square.
 The 2.2 acre sloping site in the Bunker Hill neighborhood is owned by the City of Los Angeles.
 The site was the former Angels Knoll Park, made popular by the film 500 Days of Summer in 2009.